stickies-v/bitcoinops.github.io/_posts/en/newsletters/2025-12-19-newsletter.md

 {:#swiftsync}
-- **SwiftSync speedup for initial block download:** Sebastian Falbesoner [posted][swiftsync delving post] to Delving Bitcoin a sample implementation and results of a >5x speedup of _initial block download_ (IBD) through SwiftSync, an idea initially [proposed][swiftsync ruben gh] by Ruben Somsen.
+- **SwiftSync speedup for initial block download:** Sebastian Falbesoner [posted][news349 swiftsync] to Delving Bitcoin a sample implementation and results of a >5x speedup of _initial block download_ (IBD) through SwiftSync, an idea initially [proposed][swiftsync ruben gh] by Ruben Somsen.

   The speedup is achieved during IBD by only adding coins to the UTXO set when they will still be in the UTXO set at the end of IBD.
-This knowledge of the final UTXO set state stated is compactly encoded in a minimally trusted pre-generated hints file.
+This knowledge of the final UTXO set state stated is compactly encoded in a minimally trusted, pre-generated hints file.
 In addition to minimizing overhead on chainstate operations, SwiftSync enables further performance improvements by allowing parallel block validation.

-  Work on a Rust implementation is [underway][swiftsync rust impl].
+  Work on a Rust implementation was [announced][swiftsync rust impl] in September.

 {:#dahlias}